 One of the most breathtaking churches in Jamshedpur, St. Mary’s Church is a simple structure but its simplicity evokes a peaceful humility as a place of worship.

 The church also features some interesting art and paintings.
-Entry to church is permitted to everyone but avoid clicking pictures inside during mass and prayer times.
-Masses are held here every day.
+Entry to the church is permitted to everyone but avoid clicking pictures of the altar during mass.
+Holy masses are held here every day.

 The Best Cultural Places to Visit in Jamshedpur

 Designed by Hafeez Contractor, The Russi Modi Centre of Excellence Building is a magnificent piece of architecture.
 The building is located close to the Steel City.
 Inside the building lies historic records of the growth of the Steel City.

 Many management students come here to study and read records.
 The centre is open to the public only on the weekends.